mboekamp03/CSC_212_Gradebook/README.md

 0
 ---------------------
-If you enter 0 when prompted for a choice, you will exit the program
+If you enter 0 when prompted for a choice, you will exit the program.

 If you make changes, those will be written to the input file once the program is exitted.